-Hosted by Torfaen County Borough Council on behalf of neighbouring authorities Newport City Council, Blaenau Gwent County Borough Council, Caerphilly County Borough Council and Monmouthshire County Council, the service employs specialist teams to offer help and support.
+The service is currently hosted by Torfaen County Borough Council on behalf of neighbouring authorities Newport City Council, Blaenau Gwent County Borough Council, Caerphilly County Borough Council and Monmouthshire County Council, employing specialist teams to offer help and support.

 ComIT (Communication Intervention Team)

 ComIT is a school-based service to help children and young people aged 3 to 13 years with a non-clinical diagnosis of speech, language and communication need that is severely affecting the child’s learning.

 ComIT can work individually or with groups of children - a child does not have to hold a statement of Special Educational Needs to access the service - and provides:

 - advice and information on aspects of speech and language

 - solutions, resources and strategies through individual and group work

 - liaison with other professionals including speech therapy